HarFis/departure-monitor/README.md

 ## Description

 I usually just left the house without checking the schedule.
 To avoid running, missing busses, avoiding waiting in the cold, I needed an easy way to check the departure times of Västtrafik's busses at my stop before leaving the house.
 Since I can use busses in both directions to get to the center, the monitor shows the (next 3) departures for both directions.
-An "energy saving socket" was included to disconnect the raspberry pi from power after a certain time, since the display glows in bright white after shutting down the pi.
+An "energy saving socket" is used to disconnect the raspberry pi from power after a certain time, since the display glows in bright white after shutting down the pi.

 ## Hardware